R.E.M.: 1982–1988: I.R.S. Records and cult success

-I.R.S. first paired R.E.M. with producer Stephen Hague to record its debut album.
+I.R.S. first paired R.E.M. with producer Stephen Hague to record their debut album.
 Hague's emphasis on technical perfection left the band unsatisfied, and the band members asked the label to let them record with Easter.
 I.R.S. agreed to a "tryout" session, allowing the band to return to North Carolina and record the song "Pilgrimage" with Easter and producing partner Don Dixon.
 After hearing the track, I.R.S. permitted the group to record the album with Dixon and Easter.
-Because of its bad experience with Hague, the band recorded the album via a process of negation, refusing to incorporate rock music clichés such as guitar solos or then-popular synthesizers, in order to give its music a timeless feel.
+Because of their bad experience with Hague, the band recorded the album via a process of negation, refusing to incorporate rock music clichés such as guitar solos or then-popular synthesizers, in order to give its music a timeless feel.
 The completed album, Murmur, was greeted with critical acclaim upon its release in 1983, with Rolling Stone listing the album as its record of the year.
 The album reached number 36 on the Billboard album chart.
 A re-recorded version of "Radio Free Europe" was the album's lead single and reached number 78 on the Billboard singles chart in 1983.
 Despite the acclaim awarded the album, Murmur sold only about 200,000 copies, which I.R.S.'s Jay Boberg felt was below expectations.

-R.E.M. made its first national television appearance on Late Night with David Letterman in October 1983, during which the group performed a new, unnamed song.
+R.E.M. made their first national television appearance on Late Night with David Letterman in October 1983, during which the group performed "Radio Free Europe" and a new, unnamed song.
 The piece, eventually titled "So.
 Central Rain (I'm Sorry)", became the first single from the band's second album, Reckoning (1984), which was also recorded with Easter and Dixon.
-The album met with critical acclaim; NME's Mat Snow wrote that Reckoning "confirms R.E.M. as one of the most beautifully exciting groups on the planet".
+The album was met with critical acclaim; NME's Mat Snow wrote that it "confirms R.E.M. as one of the most beautifully exciting groups on the planet".
 While Reckoning peaked at number 27 on the US album charts—an unusually high chart placing for a college rock band at the time—scant airplay and poor distribution overseas resulted in it charting no higher than number 91 in Britain.